ashutoshchauhan13/concurrentStreams/README.md

 ```javascript
 node install
 ```
+2. This solutions uses redis - please start the redis server locally (It expects redis to be started on default port)

-2. To run the app - It will start the server on 3000 port
+3. To run the app - It will start the server on 3000 port

 ```javascript
   node start.js
 ```
-3. To run the tests
+4. To run the tests

 ```javascript
   npm test